liberland/docs/blockchain/for-citizens/governance.md

 There will only ever be 70 million merits and they are premined in the vault.
 10% of the remaining amount is released to congress and senate wallets every year (at a rate of 0.8% per month).
 Vault is a technical account without private seed and it releases the funds alghoritmically.
-No onchain action, not even sude (unless setcode changes the code) can touch vault funds.
+No onchain action, not even sudo (unless setcode changes the code) can touch vault funds.

 ## Congress